sivamani2004/Medical-SQL-RAG-Agent---Automated-Appointment-Booking/README.md

 ## Conversation Logs (Demonstrations)

-To see the agent in action, please see the 'output' directory where conversation_logs.pdf is present.
+To see the agent in action, please see the **output** directory where conversation_logs.pdf is present.
 The logs in the pdf demonstrate the agent's capabilities including security.

 ---